 When it comes to walls, the use of continuous insulation can greatly improve performance and simplify design and installation.
-In particular, foam plastic insulating sheathing (FPIS) products can serve as an air barrier, water resistant barrier, water vapor control/retarder, and cut down on the detrimental effects of thermal bridging.
+In particular, foam plastic insulating sheathing (FPIS) products can serve as an air barrier, water resistive barrier, and water vapor control/retarder, as well as cut down on the detrimental effects of thermal bridging.

 This research report provides a central location for the identification of foam sheathing products that have been approved for use as an air barrier material in an air barrier assembly.
 Available as a sealed code compliance report.

 Details and information on the use of CI to avoid thermal bridges

 Discusses types of thermal bridges and their impacts as well as repetitive metal penetrations for cladding and component attachments.

 Foam plastics used in buildings of Types I-IV construction require an assessment of their ability to resist vertical and lateral flame spread.
 Determine if your assembly is required to comply with NFPA 285 Fire testing with this design guide.

 In August 2004, the ASHRAE Journal ran Joseph Lstiburek's paper enttitled “Understanding Vapor Barriers.”
 After almost two decades, he has updated it to focus on rain and air control as well as vapor control – all things that “walls” need to do – hence the revised title, “Understanding Walls.”

 Research findings on the long-term performance of cladding attachments through foam sheathing.
 Covers fastening techniques, material expansion and contraction, and deflection (creep).

 Information on the use of Polyiso in commercial wall applications